 \section{Abstract}

-It is well known that primordial black hole (PBH) can be generated in inflation process of the early universe, especially when the inflaton field has some non-trivial features that could break the slow-roll condition.
-In this paper, we investigate a toy model of inflation with bumpy potential, which has one or several bumps.
-We found that potential with multi-bump can give rise to power spectra with multi-peaks in small-scale region, which can in turn predict the generation of primordial black holes in various mass ranges.
+It is well known that a primordial black hole (PBH) can be generated in the inflation process of the early universe, especially when the inflation field has a number of non-trivial features that could break the slow-roll condition.
+In this study, we investigate a toy model of inflation with bumpy potential, which has one or several bumps.
+We determined that the potential with multi-bump can generate power spectra with multi-peaks in small-scale region, which can in turn predict the generation of primordial black holes in various mass ranges.
 We also consider the two possibilities of PBH formation by spherical and elliptical collapses.
 Finally, we discuss the scalar-induced gravitational waves(SIGWs)generated by linear scalar perturbations at second-order.